jayzakk/spi-uart-test/README.md

  Special support for LGT8F MCUs: Allows remapping RXD/TXD (MISO/MOSI) from pins D0/D1 to D5/D6 for "parallel" usage of serial interface, SPI and USART SPI on different pins.
 Playing with the big ones ^^

- Now, if all those libraries in the wild would ever think of not using a *hardcoded* "SPI.".
+ Now, if all those libraries in the wild would ever think of not using a *hardcoded* `SPI.`.
 There are even MCUs with 2 and more hardware SPI out there...

  Please read SPI_UART.h